lmhale99/iprPy/UPDATES.rst

 0.11.4
 ------

-- Changed default parameter values for the phonon calculation.
+- **free_energy** calculation method added that evaluates the Gibbs free energy of a solid structure through thermodynamic integration from a Einstein solid.
+- **phonon** calculation fixed and now properly performs QHA.
+Default parameter values updated to give better results.
-- Changed default parameter values for master prepare of relax_dyamic on the at_temp branch.
+- **relax_dynamic** default parameter values for at_temp master prepare changed.
-- Fixed CrystalSpaceGroup.pandasfilter call
-- Fix in diatom_scan calculation for potentials that don't like multiple atypes
-- StackingFaultMap2D bug fixes for interpreting record results.
-- Analysis tools for building the PropertyProcessor records added to iprPy from previously private code.
+- Analysis tools for building **PropertyProcessor** records added to iprPy from previously private code.
-- PointDefectStatic and SurfaceEnergyStatic bug fix for E_coh now being called E_pot.
-- EvsRScan cdcsquery bug fix (removed staticmethod declaration)
+- The **StackingFaultMap2D** calculation/record class now reads in and
+  interprets results from the JSON/XML files.
-- XSL transformations added for some calculations
+- XSL transformations added for some calculations.
-- free_energy calculation method added
+- Bug fix for **crystal_space_group** calculation's pandasfilter method.
+- Bug fix for **E_vs_r_scan** calculation's cdcsquery method.
+- Fix in **diatom_scan** calculation for potentials that don't like multiple atypes.
+- Bug fix with running surface_energy_static and point_defect_static
+  calculations, where "E_coh" is now properly updated to "E_pot".